CNNislands

 Common problems in Labradors

-Labradors are one of the most popular dog breeds in the world, and for good reason – they’re friendly and make great pets.
-However, Labradors are also prone to several health problems, which can be expensive to treat.
+Labradors are one of the most popular dog breeds in the world, and for a good reason – they’re friendly and make great pets.
+However, Labradors are also prone to several health problems that can be expensive.

 · Cancer.
-Cancer in Labs is the common cause of death, according to the American Veterinary Medical Foundation.
+According to the American Veterinary Medical Foundation, cancer in Labs is the common cause of death.

 · Seizures.
 Masses in the brain, electrolytes, or metabolic disturbances can cause seizures.